qwinsi/jh-pdf-merger/README.md

 Open the application, do the following steps.

 1. Click "File" -> "Add Files" to add PDF files.
 2. The "Output Path" box at the bottom has automatically been filled with a default path for the output file.
-You can change it if you want.
+You can change it if you want to customize it.
 3. Click "Run" -> "Merge Files" to merge the PDF files.
 4. Wait for the program to finish.
 It will pop up a message box when it's done.